 Prominent photographer of actresses, glamour work, and advertising.
 Former president of the Japan Advertising Photographers' Association (APA).
-Vice-Principal of the Nihon Shashin Geijutsu Senmon Gakko photo school in Shibuya, Tokyo.
+Former Vice-Principal and later Principal of the Nihon Shashin Geijutsu Senmon Gakko photo school in Shibuya, Tokyo.

 Major themes Women covered in body make-up, Japanese actresses and models, nudes

 Career Assistant to AKIYAMA Shotaro 1953-56.
 Fashion photographer with Fujin Seikatsu-sha publishing co. for Fukuso magazine 1957-60.
 Advertising photographer for Nihon Design Center, Tokyo 1960-63, where major clients included Toyota Motors, Asahi Kasei, and Nikon Camera.
 Freelance from 1963 in fashion and advertising.
 Oversaw Max Factor's Japan campaign in 1965.

 Established Studio F in 1965.
 Created his body make-up (artistic make-up on nude bodies) series from 1983.

 Fujii became interested in photography while in high school.
 One day, he happened to photograph a movie theater on fire.
 His photograph was subsequently published in a newspaper.
 This made him decide to pursue photography professionally.
 While studying photography at the university, he worked as an assistant to the famous AKIYAMA Shotaro.
 Fujii later became one of Akiyama's most successful disciples.

 After learning the ropes with Akiyama, fashion photography at Fujin Seikatsu-sha, and commercial photography at the Nihon Design Center, Fujii effectively paid his dues and came across his big break with Max Factor who hired him for a poster with model OKA Hiromi.